 Interesting to know:

-If you get on the bus at the central bus station of your city, then you will not be able to buy a ticket from the driver.
-There are turnstiles and you can’t get on the platform without a ticket.
-But this is easy to do at stops along the route.
+If you board a bus at the central bus station, you won’t be able to buy a ticket from the driver.
+There are turnstiles, and you can’t access the platform without a ticket.
+However, you can easily purchase tickets from the driver at stops along the route.

-• All regional suburban buses running along the coast stop at all stops.
+• All regional suburban buses along the coast stop at every designated stop.

-It makes no sense to write routes and prices specifically, since this is a very dynamic market.
-Information changes monthly, new carriers come and go, routes and prices change.
-Below I will give two very useful sites where you can see up-to-date information on bus routes and ticket prices in Montenegro.
+There’s no point in listing specific routes and prices here since the market is highly dynamic.
+Information changes monthly as new operators emerge and routes and fares are adjusted.
+Below are two highly useful websites where you can find up-to-date information on bus routes and ticket prices in Montenegro:

 bus montenegro

-Buses of the Blue Line company, there are many of them along the entire Bay of Kotor
+Blue Line buses are common throughout the Bay of Kotor region.

-If you are not going far into the mountains, and you do not plan to travel along the coast, and you only need the beach and the sea.
-Then 2-3 trips to neighboring cities for a walk can be done by bus.
-And it is convenient to travel to the capital by train from Bar.
+If you’re not planning to venture into the mountains or travel extensively along the coast and just want to enjoy the beach and sea, 2–3 trips to neighboring towns for sightseeing can easily be done by bus.
+Traveling to the capital by train from Bar is also convenient.

 Resources to help you plan your dream trip to Montenegro